Academic literature on the topic 'Exclusive access'

 1

 United States.
 Congress.
-Senate.
-A bill to provide individuals with access to health information of which they are a subject, ensure personal privacy with respect to health-care-related information, impose criminal and civil penalties for unauthorized use of protected health information, to provide for the strong enforcement of these rights, and to protect States' rights.
-Washington, D.C: U.S. G.P.O., 1999.
+House.
+A bill to provide individuals with access to health information of which they are a subject, to ensure personal privacy, security, and confidentiality with respect to health related information in promoting the development of a nationwide interoperable health information infrastructure, to impose civil and criminal penalties for unauthorized use of personal health information, to provide for the strong enforcement of these rights, to protect States' rights, and for other purposes.
+U.S. G.P.O., 2008.

 Find full text